 Beer does not need to be pasteurised because it is fresh enough at a Tankovna.
-In the city of Prague, there are normal public houses, and then there are Tankovna Public Houses – i.e. Tank Pubs.
-To understand the distinction is to comprehend one of the explanations why, in spite of many petitions, the Czech Republic continues to be the World’s Beer Capital.
+There are normal public houses in the city of Prague, and then there are Tankovna Public Houses – i.e. Tank Pubs.
+To understand the distinction is to comprehend one explanation why, despite many petitions, the Czech Republic continues to be the World’s Beer Capital.

 These days, many Public Houses in Prague serve their beer from huge tubes or tanks made from steel that can hold up to 10 hector-litres of beverage in plastic bags, at the required stable temperature of between eight and 10 degrees.
-The beer is pushed out of these tanks by high-pressure air compressors, keeping it safe from any possibility of infection, while at the same time keeping it fresh.
-For purists, the end result is instantly clear: a more complicated, fuller flavour of spices and hops.
+The beer is pushed out of these tanks by high-pressure air compressors, keeping it safe from any possibility of infection while at the same time keeping it fresh.
+The result is instantly clear for purists: a more complicated, fuller flavour of spices and hops.

 For many years, only a small amount of Public Houses served their Pilsner Urquell beer from tanks.
-These pubs include U Pinkasů, which is located at the bottom of Wenceslas Square hidden round a corner and U Rudolfina and Kolkovna.
-These days, however, the industry has come to terms with its very own secret tactic and tankovnas are appearing everywhere with lots of other beer companies wanting a piece of the action.
+These pubs include U Pinkasů, located at the bottom of Wenceslas Square, hidden round a corner and U Rudolfina and Kolkovna.
+These days, however, the industry has come to terms with its very own secret tactic, and tankovnas appear everywhere, with lots of other beer companies wanting a piece of the action.